S10275499-Weijie/skills-introduction-to-github/README.md

 ## 🤖 AI Assistance Declaration
 Generative AI (ChatGPT/Gemini) was used as an assistive tool for debugging and code optimization.

-* **Application:**
-    * During the development process, we utilized generative AI as a strategic collaborator to enhance both the technical and aesthetic aspects of our website.
+* **Application: During the development process, we utilized generative AI as a strategic collaborator to enhance both the technical and aesthetic aspects of our website.
 The AI provided critical feedback and guidance on UI/UX principles, allowing us to transition static elements into highly interactive and functional features that align with our visual standards.
-Furthermore, we leveraged AI for targeted debugging and code optimization, providing a necessary bridge when we encountered complex implementation gaps or persistent technical roadblocks.*
+Furthermore, we leveraged AI for targeted debugging and code optimization, providing a necessary bridge when we encountered complex implementation gaps or persistent technical roadblocks.**

 ---

 ## 📂 Deployment
 1. Clone the repository: `git clone https://github.com/TariqAkbar/fed_assignment.git`
 2. Navigate to the folder.
-3. Open `index.html` in your browser (or use Live Server in VS Code).
+3. Open `home.html` in your browser (or use Live Server in VS Code).
 4.  **Note:** An active internet connection is required for Firebase and API features.

 ---

 ## © Credits
-* **Images:** Unsplash, Pexels.
+* **Images:**
 * **Icons:** FontAwesome.
+* **Reference Logic:** [insert]

+## 👍 Acknowledgement
+* **Images:**
+* **Icons:** FontAwesome.
-* **Reference Logic:** MDN Web Docs for LocalStorage implementation.
+* **Reference Logic:** [insert]